Doctor insights on:

 No, you cannot: It is theoretically possible to get a systemic herpes infection if the person donating blood has an active viremia (virus in the blood), however that would make him/her very sick, and blood banks would not accept the blood of a sick person.
 So, that is a practical impossibility.
 Hidradenitis cannot be transmitted by blood at all. ...Read more

 - Talk to a doctor online

-- Can you get cancer from a blood transfusion?
+- Can you get herpes from smoking with someone?

-- Can you get hiv from a blood transfusion?
+- Can you get herpes from a cut?

-- Can you get herpes from a blow job?
+- Can you get herpes from sharing a pipe?

-- Can you get herpes from sharing a cigarette?
+- Can you get herpes from sharing a bong?

-- Can you get herpes from sharing a drink?
+- Can you get herpes from sharing soap?